trademindx/blog/_posts/2018-03-27-can-artificial-intelligence-predict-the-cryptocurrency-market.markdown

 What impacts the price of precious metals, currencies, cryptocurrencies, stocks?
 Some may think it’s the money invested, but this is not the case.
 It is driven by opinion!
 To be more precise, it is opinion and consensus.

-There’s an excellent post on Reddit which goes into more depth on opinion in the crypto space with almost 20K up-votes and its a punchy write up that is well worth a read!
+There’s an excellent post on [Reddit][reddit] which goes into more depth on opinion in the crypto space with almost 20K up-votes and its a punchy write up that is well worth a read!

 Since it is generally accepted, let’s just take it is as a baseline assumption for the purposes of discussion: opinion moves the market.